-- encourage health professionals to discuss weight and associated risks with clients - train health professionals, especially community health practitioners in regional, rural and remote areas - give the health workforce, most commonly GPs, better information, tools and guidance about how to discuss weight issues with patients - upskill our health workforce to help prevent and reduce obesity for people in priority groups, such as Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people with disability.
+- encourage health professionals to discuss weight and associated risks with clients - train health professionals, especially community health practitioners in regional, rural and remote areas - give the health workforce, most commonly GPs, better information, tools and guidance about how to discuss weight issues with patients - upskill our health workforce to help prevent and reduce obesity for people in priority groups, such as Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people with disability.66

 - Support the health care workforce to better identify unhealthy weight gain early so they can provide appropriate early intervention, opportunistic engagement and support without judgement.
-This would need special focus on life transition points often associated with weight gain and for people from at-risk population groups. - Develop a medical toolkit to assist health professionals to address the key barriers to discussing, supporting and treating overweight and obesity. - Build the health care workforce capacity to support healthy eating, physical activity and sleep for all patient/clients, regardless of weight status, through education, training, professional networks and quality improvement programs.
+This would need special focus on life transition points often associated with weight gain and for people from at-risk population groups.
+Q 11 - Develop a medical toolkit to assist health professionals to address the key barriers to discussing, supporting and treating overweight and obesity. - Build the health care workforce capacity to support healthy eating, physical activity and sleep for all patient/clients, regardless of weight status, through education, training, professional networks and quality improvement programs. ■↑ - Enable the health care workforce to effectively prevent weight-related complications and manage any comorbidities.